DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 * null_model_phenotypes:
   * test_phenotypes.RData
 Because everything in null_model_output is already covered by null_model_files, it does not exist as an output in the WDL.

+## pcrelate.wdl
+* The kinship_plots task, in the CWL, takes in an out_prefix input via `valueFrom: ${ return inputs.out_prefix + "_pcrelated` } but WDL does not allow this sort of evaulation during a call task.
+As such the calculation of this string is instead made at runtime of the task.
+* The tasks pcrelate_beta and pcrelate both check each input variable is defined before writing that variable to the config file.
+Some of these inputs must always be defined, so the WDL skips checks for non-optional inputs.

 ## vcf-to-gds.wdl
 * The twice-localized workaround is used in unique_variant_ids due to permission errors on Terra.
 See [#2](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/2).